armandofox/audience1st/_posts/2022-04-08-cancelling-a-performance.md

 There are two possible scenarios:

 1. You want to reschedule an existing performance, but keep all or most reservations the same.
 That is, mostly the same patrons will come to that performance, just on a different date.
-   In that case, read \[this article\]({
+In that case, read [this article](rescheduling-a-performance.html).
-   post_url 2022-04-08-rescheduling-a-performance }).
 2. You want to cancel a performance, reaccommodating patrons to various other existing performances or possibly to a new performance yet to be